eMaerthin/Fig2_Fig3/README.md

 # Fig2_Fig3

-This repository contains code to generate Fig2 and Fig3 from the paper [TBD].
+This repository contains code to generate Fig2 and Fig3 from the paper Krueger et al "Risk of COVID-19 epidemic resurgence with the introduction of vaccination passes".

 ## Prerequisities